High-Performance Coaching Is a Win-Win for Employees, Organizations

 High-performance coaching involves techniques used in the worlds of sports and the military – areas where optimal performance is essential.
 It begins by identifying people's “starting points,” their life ambitions.
 Then it explores the direction people need to move to achieve those visions and the steps they need to take to do so.

 Good coaches help people develop in two critical ways – by cultivating qualities and competencies.
 Qualities are lifelong attributes, such as courage, humility and integrity.
 These can be applied in every aspect of life.
 Competencies may be specifically job-related, such as attention to detail or negotiating skills.
 Good leader-coaches, however, will emphasize those competencies that are transferrable, such as project management skills, because the coachee’s total personal and professional development is foremost in the coaches’ minds.

-Leader-coaching is the focus of the upcoming, one-day workshop, “Coaching for High Performance” from 8 a.m. to 4 p.m. on Jan.
-10, 2019, at the KU Edwards Campus.
+Leader-coaching is the focus of the upcoming, one-day workshop, “Coaching for High Performance” hosted live virtually from 8 a.m. to 3 p.m. on April 15, 2021.
 In this program, participants learn: